EXPLAINER: Robots and Olympics — a potent photo combination

 The images don’t read “(AP Photo/Robot),” though.
 Good old-fashioned photography skills and instinct are integral to making them.

-The six members of the International Olympic Photo Pool — Reuters, Getty Images, Agence France-Presse, Reuters, Xinhua and, of course, The Associated Press — all employ robotics to augment their wire offerings.
+The five members of the International Olympic Photo Pool — Reuters, Getty Images, Agence France-Presse, Xinhua and, of course, The Associated Press — all employ robotics to augment their wire offerings.

 How do they get it done?